tablelandnetwork/docs/docs/playbooks/walkthroughs/nft-metadata.md

 WHERE id = <id>;
 ```

-Without going into too much detail on [IPFS](https://ipfs.tech/), the `image` is being stored in some directory where the path to the image can simply be appended to the end of the URL (e.g., `ipfs://QmVK.../1` would point to an image for an NFT `id` of `1`).
+Without going into too much detail on [IPFS](https://ipfs.tech/), this assumes the `image` is being stored in some directory where the path to the image can simply be appended to the end of the URL (e.g., `ipfs://QmVK.../1` would point to an image for an NFT `id` of `1`).
 Hence, when someone views the underlying value mapped to the `image` key, it'll be the [location of the actual media](https://bafybeidpnfh2zc6esvou3kfhhvxmy2qrmngrqczj7adnuygjsh3ulrrfeu.ipfs.nftstorage.link/100/image_full.png).
 The same pattern is often used for the `external_url` to point to some website landing page for the NFT.

-If you queried for the row where `id = 1`in `attributes`, the result would look resemble the following:
+If you queried for the row where `id = 1` in `attributes`, the result would look resemble the following:

 ```json
 {